 Companies are actively and effectively engaged in the EITI process, but only as providers of information.
-Industry representatives on and off the MSG confirmed that except for a yearly workshop to improve the design of the reporting templates, the broader constituency was otherwise not engaged in deciding questions of scope, workplans or other decisions by the MSG.
+Industry representatives on and off the MSG confirmed that except for a yearly workshop to improve the design of the reporting templates, the broader constituency was otherwise not engaged in deciding questions of scope, work plans, or other decisions by the MSG.
 This is not due to not having an opportunity to do so.
 Instead, many stakeholders consulted, including company representatives, argued that it would not be desirable for companies to participate more actively in the shaping of the EITI process as it could affect the independence of what is first and foremost understood by them to be an independent government audit.

 The MSG has itself identified the need to improve how the industry constituency engages with NEITI and with stakeholders outside the MSG.
 The newly-created Company Forum should help address these challenges and explains the Secretariat’s positive initial assessment.
-For the Company Forum to effectively address the challenges of the constituency however it will need to be used to give the constituency a voice in the development of the EITI in Nigeria and avoid becoming exclusively a mechanism for dissemination of NEITI’s activities to its members.
+For the Company Forum to effectively address the challenges of the constituency, however, it will need to be used to give the constituency a voice in the development of the EITI in Nigeria and avoid becoming exclusively a mechanism for dissemination of NEITI’s activities to its members.

 Civil society engagement in the EITI process (#1.3)